-Do you need to have a master’s to pursue an electrical engineering doctoral program?
+Do you need to have a master’s to pursue an electrical engineering doctorate program?

 Some colleges offer more than one track to completing a PhD in Electrical Engineering Program.
 This may include options for students who only have a bachelor’s and others that have a master’s.
 Some may also have a BS to PhD track available.

-Do students in an electrical engineering doctoral program do research?
+Do students in an phd electrical engineering program do research?

 Many electrical engineering doctoral programs include some type of research.
 Some schools have established research programs students may be able to be a part of, while others may allow students to follow their own research goals.